lc6chang/ecc-pycrypto/README.md

 ## Warning

-This project only aims to help you learn and understand what is ECC and how the algorithm works. **Do not use it directly in production environment!**
+This project only aims to help you learn and understand what is ECC and how the algorithm works. **Do not use it directly in the production environment!**

 Some cons: The operations of curve points are just implemented in a common way.
 We don't implement them using [Jacobian Coordinates](https://en.wikibooks.org/wiki/Cryptography/Prime_Curve/Jacobian_Coordinates).
 Also, we implement them in pure Python.
 It will be slower than C.